mmdagent-ex/site-doc/content.en/docs/65_buttons.md

 ### Button animation direction

-You can specify from which edge of the screen the button will appear.
-Valid values are `left`, `right`, `top`, `bottom`, and `parent`. `Parent` indicates that the button will appear from the same location as the parent button and is only valid for sub-buttons.
-The default value is `left`.
+Specify from which edge of the screen the button appears.
+Valid values are `left`, `right`, `top`, `bottom` and `parent`. `parent` means that the button will appear from the parent button's position and is valid only for sub-buttons.
+Default value is `left`.

 ```text
 from=left